jeishu/password-generator/README.md

 ## Tests/Issues

 > I had a lot of issues with the funtions keep executing.
-- I use the 'return;' to stop the execution within lines 32 and 48.
+- I use the 'return;' to stop the execution within lines 31, 35 and 50.
 - This help the code to move on.
 > Changing the user input from a string to an integer
-- I forgot to conver the string to integer and cuase the JS to not function properly.
+- I forgot to convert the string to integer and cause the JS to not function properly.
 > Order of Operations
 - I had to move some lines of code around in order for the JS to perform properly.
 ```